 - Principal Fellow (PFHEA) for those with recognised leadership in teaching and learning at institution-wide or national levels.

-Applications to the EFS require you to provide a written reflective narrative of your experience in university teaching or learner support.
+Applications to the EFS require you to provide a written (or, in a few circumstances, oral) reflective narrative of your experience in university teaching or learner support.

 Free of charge for Australian National University staff.

 A personalised developmental service is also available for external applicants.
 Please contact firstname.lastname@example.org